robinpowered/glamorous-native/README.md

 ### glamorous API

-The `glamorous` function allows you to create your own `glamorousComponentFactory` (see above)[#glamorouscomponentfactory] for any component you have.
+The `glamorous` function allows you to create your own `glamorousComponentFactory` [see above](#glamorouscomponentfactory) for any component you have.
 For example:

 ```js
 const MyComponent = props => <Text {...props} />